 Moving your body will naturally increase your endorphin levels which will have a very positive effect on your mood and help you feel better.
 Endorphins are the chemicals released by your body when you work out.
 They are natural painkillers as they get in touch with your brain receptors and reduce your pain sensitivity.

 You might even say that your body experiences a positive feeling triggered by endorphins, very much similar to what morphine does.
 There are various studies conducted as well which show that exercise can push away depression and is a great mood booster.
 That’s why you should get moving to battle those period blues!
+So if you’re wondering “should I exercise during my period” then the answer is yes, because you can fight off PMS.

 How can I get rid of my period cramps and improve my blood circulation?